YasinEhsan/developer-drills/README.md

 # Developer_Drills
 Mastering fundamental data structures and algorithms by solving something daily.

-## Breakout
+## Game Plan
 - Preparing for full-time software engineering interview questions
-- Familirizing one topic at a time. i.e. To get good with Anagrams, tackle all Anagram related Qs
+- Strategy 1 (Mastery) : Confident on one topic at a time. i.e. To get good with Anagrams, tackle all Anagram related Qs
+- Strategy 2 (Familiar) : Devise a method for the problem, then compare solutions.
+Code problem when unfamiliar
+- Strategy 3 (Motivate) : Knockout as many problems possible to get the ball rolling
 - Currently knocking out Leetcode problems.
 Done so far : 10